exalearn/colmena/docs/quickstart.rst

 Launch the Colmena application by running it with Python: ``python multi-agent-thinker.py``

-The application will produce a prolific about of log messages, including:
+The application will produce log messages from many components, including:

 1. Log items from the thinker that mark the agent which wrote them: